 We have the reformer Martin Luther as our guide here, Hansen explained.
 We’re given the Lord’s Prayer as a primer because “God wants to talk to you about daily bread, the kingdom and forgiveness of sins,” he said.

 As for listening, “that still small voice inside your head isn’t always a good voice,” Hansen said.
 He mentioned St. Ignatius of Loyola’s Examen, a daily examination of conscience, as a helpful guide.

 On being with God, Hansen held up Paul’s reminder to pray without ceasing.
 Any of us can pray at any time the Jesus Prayer: “Lord Jesus Christ Son of God, have mercy on me, a sinner,” a prayer that, as Hansen said, “puts us in a contemplative space.
 We are able to dwell with God with that call for mercy.”

 “Try one,” Hansen said of the various kinds of prayers.
 “Evaluate it, then try another.”

-During the second half of his presentation on Wednesday, Hansen focused on Mark 6 of the 7 Marks of Vital Congregations, Caring Relationships.
+During the second half of his presentation, Hansen focused on Mark 6 of the 7 Marks of Vital Congregations, Caring Relationships.
 “We learn how to be Christians together and not alone,” Hansen said.
 “I was working with a little church that wanted to grow without changing.
 I commended them for at least getting that out on paper.”
 One member told Hansen, “You know, we don’t want to get too close to each other.”
 Hansen told conference-goers, “that fits the way a lot of congregational life happens.
 I think we’re called to more than that.”